thatcherfreeman/aces-transforms/README.md

 (MacOS)
 [YOUR USER DIRECTORY]/Library/Application Support/Blackmagic Design/DaVinci Resolve/ACES Transforms/
 ```
+**Note: On both Windows and MacOS, these are hidden directories!
+You may need to show hidden directories to navigate to them.**

 For example, place the `Fuji F-Log ODT.dctl` file in the following folder on MacOS:
 ```